Dads-To-Be 32 Weeks-Birth-10

 No matter what type of birth you end up having, you must prepare the pregnant body to give birth.
 We advocate Birthing Better Childbirth Preparation Online Course because this is a skills-based resource developed by hundreds of ordinary mothers and fathers.
 Men love learning practical skills that work in every single birth experience.
 Birthing Better fathers will guide you through all those pragmatic and practical skills that they developed for their own birth experiences.

 If you’ve been working through Birthing Better you already know that humor is part of learning these skills together.
-In other words have a good time, enjoy learning together and enjoy the feelings of empowerment that comes from working with your baby’s efforts to be born.
+In other words, have a good time, enjoy learning together and enjoy the feeling of empowerment that comes from working with your baby’s efforts to be born.

 When you read the above paragraph this should bring strength to your chest as you see yourself becoming confidently skilled.
 That strength you feel in your chest is personal pride!

-When pride is truly experienced it generates a desire to perform a bit of a dance to show the joy self accomplishment that rises in the spirit.
-In other words, skilled men want to crow their success.
+When pride is truly experienced it generates a desire to perform a bit of a dance to show the joy self-accomplishment that rises in the spirit.
+In other words, skilled men want to crow and shout their success.

 Humor … not making fun of others or yourself … just humor will always help you get through the challenges of life.
 Also having a relative viewpoint helps.
 In other words, are there people whose lives are more challenging than yours?
 Whenever you are met by a small or big challenge remember to have humor.
 Laugh, giggle, chuckle, snort.